 I paid off nearly $27,000 of student debt in 11 months without a six-figure salary.
 All my student loans, my only debts, are gone and it didn’t happen by chance.
 It was a concerted effort that took sacrifice.

 I didn’t want my future self to miss any opportunities because of money problems.
 I wanted to be financially secure and grow wealth and so I sought out financial advice and learned from Dave Ramsey that the first crucial step to security is to become debt-free.

 Having always been interested in Japan, I secured a private-sector job in Tokyo before graduating in May 2018 from SUNY Albany.
 I started working full-time in August 2018 and immediately started attacking my student loan debt while editing English for a non-profit on the side.
-I had about $7,500 in savings when I graduated and made approximately $30,000 after taxes between the day I started work and when I made my final payment in the first week of July 2019.
+My annual pre-tax income was around $45,000.

 Do the math and that leaves very little money for living after debt payments and so making a budget and sticking to it was important.
 I put as much of my income as possible toward the debt, while keeping a cash balance for emergencies.

 To accomplish this stringent budget required sacrifice, more than anything else; probably the greatest of which was deciding to live in my company’s dorm and the commute this entailed.
 Door to door my commute was one and a half hours.
 That’s three hours every day spent on jampacked Tokyo trains.
 For a college student, the dorm itself wasn’t terrible, but as an adult working full-time, I wanted more.
 The bathroom and the shower were shared and my room was only 100 square feet.
 It wasn’t comfortable but the rent was just $50 a month.